Bombay Mittai: Release

 The film was released on 15 May 2015.

 A Telugu version of the movie was released in 2017 by Bhimavaram Talkies.

 Reception

 Sunayana Suresh of The Times of India gave the film a rating of 3.5 stars, writing that "The story is crisp, has a lot of fun moments, and easily works in the 'timepass' movie genre".
 S. Viswanath of Deccan Herald wrote that "With a pleasant music score by Veer Samarth, and colourful cinematography, the film is a true entertainer and one for the family.
 Kudos to Chandramohan".
-A critic from Filmibeat wrote that "Bombay Mittai could have been even more sweeter if the filmmakers concentrated more on script and the screenplay.
-Bombay Mittai is a one-time watch".